Krisha Hospital

 Common hand injuries in wrestling

 Due to the constant use of hands in gripping, locking, and controlling your opponent, the hands are highly susceptible to injuries in wrestling.
-Here are some of the most common hand injuries:
+Here are some of the most common hand injuries

-• Fractures (Broken bones): Common in fingers, metacarpals, and wrists, often resulting from impact during takedowns or defensive maneuvers.
+Common in fingers, metacarpals, and wrists, often resulting from impact during takedowns or defensive maneuvers.

-• Sprains & Strains: Overexertion from sudden jerks or locking movements can cause sprains (ligament overstretching) or strains (muscle or tendon injuries).
+Overexertion from sudden jerks or locking movements can cause sprains (ligament overstretching) or strains (muscle or tendon injuries).

-• Dislocations; Joint dislocations, especially in the fingers or wrist, can happen due to forceful holds or impacts.
+Joint dislocations, especially in the fingers or wrist, can happen due to forceful holds or impacts.

-• Ligament tears: Tears in the ligaments, such as in the thumb (gamekeeper’s thumb), can limit grip strength and flexibility.
+Tears in the ligaments, such as in the thumb (gamekeeper’s thumb), can limit grip strength and flexibility.

-• Tendon injuries: Tendon ruptures or tears can occur from pulling or twisting motions.
+Tendon ruptures or tears can occur from pulling or twisting motions.

-• Contusions (Bruises): While generally less severe, bruises are common due to repeated impacts during matches.
+While generally less severe, bruises are common due to repeated impacts during matches.

 Symptoms of wrestling hand injuries

 The symptoms of a wrestling hand injury depend on the type and severity of the damage.
-Common symptoms include:
+Common symptoms include

 • Pain or tenderness in the hand, fingers, or wrist.